passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.authentication.resetSnapTradeUserSecret`<a id="snaptradeauthenticationresetsnaptradeusersecret"></a>

-Obtain a new user secret for a user
+This API is used to generate a new secret for a SnapTrade user.
+You might use this if a userSecret is comprimised or lost among other reasons.

 #### 🛠️ Usage<a id="🛠️-usage"></a>